wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/post-deployment-configuration/includes/3-exercise.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Portal running in the browser, again.](../media/3-15-portal.png)](../media/3-15-portal.png#lightbox)

-1. Navigate back to the Portal Management Settings Page
+1. Navigate back to the Portal Management Settings page.

     1. Find the **Portal Management** App and select it to open it.
 This app consists of all the Portal settings and its metadata.